fabridamicelli/echoes/docs/index.md

 # echoes
 (work in progress!)

-Scikit-learn compatible, high level API for machine learning with Echo State Networks (ESN).
+High level API for machine learning with Echo State Networks (ESN).

-Check out the examples for a quick start.
+Check out the examples for a quick start and [What are Echo State Networks?](https://fabridamicelli.github.io/echoes/tutorial/index.md) section for a little intro about Echo State Networks.

+The librabry is scikit-learn compatible, thus you can directly use sklearn utils, such as ```GridSearchCV```.
+Moreover, it tries to stick to the intuitions that you might bring from using sklearn.
+For example, models can be initialized without passing arguments (but kwargs are enforced if you choose to pass any); attributes generated during fitting are stored with trailing underscore; etc.

 ## Installation
 You can install the package via pip